signal/dalton/README.md

 Runs the [Road House](https://github.com/awsroadhouse/roadhouse) Security Groups.
 Keeps the Bad Guys out and the Good Guys in.

+Dalton consists of two pieces
+1. Library to parse rule configs and update your cloud config
+2. Dalton runner which reads one rule config per logical env / AWS region and updates AWS.

+But wait, there's more!
+3. Analysis web app which checks all AWS instances and highlights those that don't have the correct groups.
+   You'll need to update this for your Security Group Policy.
+Currently requires "default" for all instances, a group which matches the server type (i.e., the server name prefix before the first digit), and a couple special cases for Cassandra and graphite names.

+## History

+Dalton started as a fork of [Road House](https://github.com/awsroadhouse/roadhouse) to support
+- EC2 Classic instead of VPCs
+- Separation of rules config from updating (to eventually support non-AWS)

+The eventual goal is to merge this back into Roadhouse.
+First we need to reintroduce solid support for VPCs, as Shift (who produced Roadhouse) is very VPC-centric.
+Also, until the library supports the existing Roadhouse API, a pull request is unlikely to be merged.

 ## Install

 You are using `virtualenv`, right?
 Good.
 Most likely, you'll want to install dalton within its own `virtualenv`.